 Easy crafts to make and sell.
-Do you love to sew and are considering to start selling the items that you make?
-Here’s a bunch of tried and tested easy sewing projects and ideas you can use to start making money right now – many patterns are free!
+Do you love to sew and are considering starting to sell the items that you make?
+Here's a bunch of tried and tested easy sewing projects and ideas you can use to start making money right now - many patterns are free!

 This post contains affiliate links.
 Thanks for your support.
 Are you looking for sewing ideas that you can make and sell?
 Create something unique that will attract customers looking for something handmade and special, either for themselves or to gift to their loved ones.
 This post is to help you do your brainstorming and help you decide what items to start with.

 If you want to make money from sewing to sell you need to pick the right projects.
 Check out what items to make that will sell well - and start making money from your sewing projects!
 Also, what two things are super important when sewing with free patterns!

 First, I'll list the 'categories' of handmade items that are good sellers.
 Go through them and see if there's something that sparks your imagination.
 Some are payable and many are free patterns.
 Then, make sure to check out what two things are super important when you use free patterns for sewing to sell - see the separate chapter further down.

 1 - Small Items With Zippers, scrap busters